Lansbury Worthington have considerable expertise in the Extradition field

 The first hearing after arrest is known as the initial hearing.
 It is conducted in front of a District Judge.
 At the initial hearing the District Judge must:

-• Fix a date for the start of the extradition hearing within 21 days of the date of arrest.
+- Fix a date for the start of the extradition hearing and set directions for the case.

-• Inform the person about the content of the EAW.
+- Inform the person about the content of the AW.

-• Explain to the person that he/she may consent to return.
+- Explain to the person that he/she may consent to return to the requesting country.

 Extradition Hearing